ObiWanBonobi/Wordle-Game/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) is where I did all my coding.
 - [HelpseoTools](https://helpseotools.com/text-tools/add-comma-online) helped me add a comma after every word in the countries file, for CSV to read the file properly.
 - [TextFixer](https://www.textfixer.com/tools/remove-line-breaks.php) helped me get rid of the line breaks in my countries list, for CSV to read the file properly.
+- [Favicon](https://favicon.io/) was used to create my own favicon for the game.

 ## Lucid Flowchart